adityanandanx/quivr-mobile/README.md

+# Note
+This project has not been updated in the last month and does not work with the current version of quivr because of the huge api changes.

 # Quivr - Mobile

 The Quivr React Native Client is a mobile application built using React Native that provides users with the ability to upload files and engage in chat conversations using the [Quivr backend API](https://github.com/stangirard/quivr).